lclem/lia/src/part1/Completeness.lagda.md

 ---
-title: "Completeness of Hilbert-style proof systems for propositional logic 🚧"
+title: "Completeness of Hilbert's proof system for propositional logic 🚧"
 ---

 ```